Under each section heading our recommendations are in order of

 Most Literal

-(form-based translation, sometimes called 'literal, or formal
+(word or form-based translation, sometimes called 'literal, or formal

 equivalence')

-1. English Standard Version ESV (see
+English Standard Version (ESV) (see

 article1,

-article2,
+article2, endorsements)

-2. New American Standard Version (NASB, Updated Edition)
+3. New American Standard Version (NASB, Updated Edition)

 Most Readable